SpikeInterface/spikeinterface/doc/module_toolkit.rst

 Toolkit module
 ==============

-The :code:`toolkit` module includes tools to process SI objects throughout your analysis.
+The :py:mod:`spiketinterface.toolkit` module includes tools to process SI objects throughout your analysis.

 Preprocessing
 -------------

-The :code:`toolkit.preprocessing` sub-module includes preprocessing steps to apply before spike sorting.
+The :py:mod:`~spikeinterface.toolkit.preprocessing` sub-module includes preprocessing steps to apply before spike sorting.
 Preprocessors are *lazy*, meaning that no computation is performed until it is required (usually at the spike sorting step).
 This enables one to build preprocessing chains to be applied in sequence to a :code:`RecordingExtractor` object.
 This is possible because each preprocessing step returns a new :code:`RecordingExtractor` that can be input to the next step in the chain.